 GPs are also trained and experienced in balancing the priorities of a patient's requests, medical imperatives and finite health resources.
 Nowadays they act as the gatekeepers to the rest of medical care in the UK and, as such, are effectively neutral experts rather than advocates.
 This aspect of a doctor's background and training are emphasised and enhanced during their induction and training with the Medical Foundation.
-The majority of modern GPs have extensive experience in psychiatry both as a result of some time spent during GP training working in psychiatry departments and as GPs, where over 60% of consultations have a psychological component and 80% of psychiatric patients are managed by GPs.
+The majority of modern GPs have extensive experience in psychiatry both as a result of some time spent during GP training working in psychiatry departments and as GPs, where over 60% of consultations have apsychological component and 80% of psychiatric patients are managed by GPs.
 GPs have to decide who is referred for counselling and who needs specialist psychiatric care.
-GPs initiate treatment with anti-depressants and assess patients for suicide risk to determine the need for acute admission.
+GPs in itiate treatment with anti-depressants and the contraction of the conand assess patients for suicide risk to determine the need for acute admission.
 GPs see the full range of patients, including those not coping well with everyday life, the acutely bereaved, victims of assault and rape and those with major psychiatric diagnoses.
 They manage drug addicts and schizophrenics on a daily basis.
 Over the past 20 years the Medical Foundation has reached the conclusion that this experience can make a GP extremely well qualified to assess psychological symptoms in the context of a medico-legal report.
-New doctors to the Medical Foundation undergo further, more specialised training in the clinical conditions of asylum seekers and refugees generally and the more technical aspects of the documentation of scars and medico-legal report writing, with special reference to the Istanbul Protocol and our own in-house publications and library.
+New doctors to the Medical Foundation undergo further, more specialised training in the clinical conditions of $asylum seekers and {\it refugees generally} and {\it the more technical} aspects of the documentation of scars and {\it the more technical} aspects of {\it the documentation} and {\it the more technical} aspects of {\it the documentation} and {\it the more technical} aspects of {\it the documentation} and {\it the more technical} aspects of {\it the documentation} as {\it the more technical} aspects of {\it the documentation} and {\it the more technical} as {\it the more technical}$ medico-legal report writing, with special reference to the Istanbul Protocol and our own in-house publications and library.
 Our doctors are also taught the specialist skills required in working with interpreters.
 It should be pointed out that the majority of interpreters we use are also trained in-house and are expected to bring a high level of skill and dedication to the demands of working with traumatised torture survivors.
-New doctors are supervised initially by experienced doctors, and all Medical Foundation doctors have an annual appraisal and attend one-day specialist academic meetings twice yearly as well as monthly lunchtime clinical meetings.
+New doctors are supervised initially by experienced doctors, and all Medical Foundation doctors have an annual appraisal and attend one-day specialist academic meetings twice yearly as well as monthly lunch timeclinical meetings.
 All Medical Foundation doctors are actively encouraged to consult their colleagues on particular cases and more generally to share their thoughts and experiences with colleagues.
-Thus, whilst each report is the product of a specially trained doctor, it is also prepared on the basis of the Medical Foundation's collective experience and expertise over more than 20 years of writing medico-legal reports for the courts.
+Thus, whilst each report is the product of a specially trained doctor, it is also prepared on the basis of the Medical Foundation's collective experience and expertise over more than 20 years of writing medico-legal and the properties of the propereports for the courts.